 Winter Item and Unisex items

-These other items are recommended if you plan to do a lot of snow-based activities or plan to hike overnight out in the woods.
+These other items are recommended if you plan to do many snow-based activities or hike overnight out in the woods.

 - thermal underwear